-According to the above, scrap steel is the main raw material of electric arc furnace, so the alloy elements in scrap steel can be reused in electric arc furnaces steelmaking; The electric arc furnace uses the heat generated by the electric arc between the graphite electrode and the iron to smelt the iron.
+According to the above, scrap steel is the main raw material of electric arc furnaces, so the alloy elements in scrap steel can be reused in electric arc furnaces steelmaking; The electric arc furnace uses the heat generated by the electric arc between the graphite electrode and the iron to smelt iron.
 The temperature of the electric arc zone is above 3000 ℃, which makes the electric arc furnace able to smelt refractory alloy elements; At the same time, the temperature in the furnace is controlled by accurately adjusting the current.
-The electric arc furnace can accurately control the molten steel temperature for a long time; The arc furnace process is flexible and can meet the requirements of smelting small batch / multi-variety special steel.
+The electric arc furnace can accurately control the molten steel temperature for a long time; The arc furnace process is flexible and can meet the requirements of smelting small batches / multi-variety special steel.

 Disadvantages of Electric Arc Furnace Steelmaking

 The quality of molten steel is greatly affected by scrap steel, the smelting cycle is long, and the power consumption is large.